HavierHeng/PreSeQL/README.md

 Of course not.
 Nothing is compatible, from the client down to the OPCodes and the file format.
 We implement only a subset of the project in any matter we deem fit.

+## Why not just use a flat 2D table - e.g CSV?
+There are several problems of a flat table backend:
+1) Page Alignment for disk is not respected - extra I/O operations and write amplification; kernel can only modify by pages as the smallest disk unit
+    - B+ Tree: All nodes in a B+ Tree are page aligned, therefore, accessing a node (which contains rows of data) is only one I/O operation.
+Inserting and deleting a record only affects at most 1 leaf data page at a time on average (if no rebalancing or splitting occurs).
+    - Flat table: Read the whole file into RAM, then do slow repeated linear scans.
+Once finished, copy back into RAM.
+This causes a lot of write amplification on the physical disk, as having a huge sequential data array means a lot of pages will be affected at once.
+2) Efficiency issues in lookup
+    - B+ Tree: always a logarithmic time lookup O(logn), as its a tree, its only affected by its height.
+Linear scans are even faster due to a right sibling pointer between links, which lets us pull off range scans quickly.
+    - Flat table: Full scan everytime.
+Cannot jump to right record without an index (e.g hash table).
+3) Efficiency issues in insertion
+    - B+ Tree: Acts a bit like a linked list, it doesn't matter which page number you put nodes since the B+ Tree points to each other anyways.
+This insertion always results in a sorted order.
+    - Flat table: If any data is inserted, this would mean shifting all rows back to slot in data.
+4) Extensibility reasons - Secondary indexes (and even non B+ Tree indexes)
+    - B+ Tree: Build another tree for secondary index based on the column you want to sort by.
+Use the same data, so you can just point to the page where the data resides.
+Say if I even want to add a hash-table index, I can since the B+ Tree Nodes are just pages with metadata, these metadata can work across Index types or with minor modifications work with them.
+    - Flat table: Nah, no easy means of fast secondary access other than a hash table